TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 3rd-Place Student Writing Contest Winner Student Writing Contest 3rd Place Winner

-Thai students in a classroom with author who volunteered to teach English with Worldteach.
+Students in a classroom with the author who volunteered to teach English in Thailand.

-Graduate school applications, printouts from different volunteer abroad websites, and my job renewal contract all sat on my desk, quietly begging for my attention.
-Was I ready to begin school again, so quickly after spending the previous 18 years of my life as a student?
-Was I ready to commit to another year of teaching my wonderful, yet difficult, third graders in Jackson, Mississippi?
+Graduate school applications, printouts from different volunteer abroad websites, and my job renewal contract sat on my desk, imploring my attention.
+Was I ready to begin school again so quickly after spending the previous 18 years of my life as a student?
+Was I prepared to commit to another year of teaching my wonderful yet challenging third graders in Jackson, Mississippi?
 Growing up, I always dreamed of taking the time to go and explore the world.
 It seemed like the perfect time: I was single.
 I was so ready to go and be part of a grand adventure.
 I had the support of my family and friends.
-But was I ready to give up my salary?
+But was I prepared to give up my salary?
 Could I sell my car, save up my last paychecks, and go off and work for nothing?
 Could I leave behind everyone that I loved for an entire year?
-I decided it was at least worth looking into, and I began my search to find a volunteer abroad program that supported something that I was passionate about, one that I could afford, and one that I would feel confident could support me overseas.
+I decided it was at least worth looking into.
+I began searching for a volunteer abroad program that supported something I was passionate about, one that I could afford, and one that I would feel confident could support me overseas.

 I am sure I looked at millions of websites.
 Did I want to go through a religious or secular organization?
 Did I want to work with children or adults?
 Did I want to teach or try something different?
-In the end, I realized that the things in life I’m very passionate about are education and poverty.
+In the end, I realized that I’m very passionate about education and poverty.
 Then I found WorldTeach.
-WorldTeach is an organization that is based at Harvard’s Center for Development and has been sending volunteers overseas to teach for over twenty years.
-I knew that any organization supported by Harvard was one that I could trust due to its stellar academic reputation, and to be honest, the experience with Worldteach would look great on my resume when I did decide to either go to graduate school or continue my career as a school teacher.
-When I found their website, I was instantly drawn to the Thailand program for many reasons.
-The program fee was incredibly low compared to most of the other volunteer programs I researched.
+WorldTeach is an organization based at Harvard’s Center for Development.
+It had been sending volunteers overseas to teach for over twenty years.
+I knew that any organization supported by Harvard was one that I could trust due to its stellar academic reputation, and to be honest, the experience with Worldteach would look great on my resume when I decide to either go to graduate school or continue my career as a school teacher.
+I was instantly drawn to the Thailand program for many reasons when I found their website.
+The program fee was low compared to most other volunteer programs I researched.
 I would be working with school-aged children in an underdeveloped area of Thailand.
-The program included full insurance, a round trip plane ticket, and a field director available in Thailand at all times.
-After a lot of thought and research, I finally sent in my application, had my phone interview, and was accepted into the inaugural Thailand Year program with WorldTeach (offered only during certain years).
+The program included full insurance, a round-trip plane ticket, and a field director available in Thailand at all times.
+After much thought and research, I finally submitted my application, had my phone interview, and was accepted into the inaugural Thailand Year program with WorldTeach (offered only during specific years).

 Getting Ready to Go

-Packing for a year abroad is quite a daunting task.
-From immunizations to visa applications, my “To Do” list seemed to grow larger and larger as my departure date loomed.
-WorldTeach requires that you bring many documents with you to the field for work permit purposes, and this proved to be one of the most time consuming tasks of my pre-departure weeks.
+Packing for a year abroad is a daunting task.
+From immunizations to visa applications, my “To Do” list grew larger as my departure date loomed.
+WorldTeach requires that you bring many documents to the field for work permit purposes, which proved to be one of the most time-consuming tasks of my pre-departure weeks.
 Multiple copies of resumes, diplomas, passport pages, and passport photos are required.
-When you think about all of the different types of weather you’ll experience in a whole year abroad, your packing list grows considerably.
-I also made it a point to bring things with me that reminded me of home.
-If I have learned anything abroad, it is that no matter how great a place I am in, there is no place in the world that I’ll ever love more than home.
-On bad days, it’s so nice to have a little piece of that with me.
+Your packing list grows when you consider the different types of weather you’ll experience for a whole year abroad.
+I also made it a point to bring things that reminded me of home.
+If I have learned anything abroad, no matter how great I am, there is no place in the world that I’ll ever love more than home.
+It’s lovely to have a little piece of that on bad days with me.
 After what seemed to be a thousand “To Do” lists, packing and repacking my two suitcases numerous times, and the many emotional goodbye meals with friends and family, I was ready to cross the Pacific and begin my life as a volunteer teacher in Nakhon Phanom, Thailand.

 Hello, Culture Shock

-Inwardly, I was convinced that as much as I had traveled before, culture shock was unlikely to affect me.
-Life in Thailand was to be nothing short of the grand adventure I had dreamed of for so many months before leaving Mississippi.
-And ultimately, the festivals, delicious foods, and incredibly hospitable people that we meet everywhere we visit are proof enough to convince me that I had made the right decision in coming to Thailand.
+I was convinced that, as much as I had traveled before, culture shock was unlikely to affect me.
+Life in Thailand was nothing short of the grand adventure I had dreamed of for many months before leaving Mississippi.
+Ultimately, the festivals, delicious foods, and incredibly hospitable people we meet everywhere we visit are proof enough to convince me that I had made the right decision to come to Thailand.

 Then, orientation ended.
-I was surprised when I arrived to discover that I was the only WorldTeach volunteer who would be living with a host family, and as I drove away from our Orientation site, alone, in the car of a friendly mother and daughter, I was terrified.
-I could not stop imaging the awkward dinner conversations that were sure to happen regularly.
+I was surprised when I arrived to discover that I was the only WorldTeach volunteer who would be living with a host family.
+I was terrified as I drove away from our Orientation site, alone in the car of a friendly mother and daughter.
+I could not stop imagining the awkward dinner conversations that would happen regularly.
 What if they didn’t speak any English?
 Was I supposed to stay in my room or sit in the living room?
-All of these thoughts and more consumed me during that car ride away from the comforts of my WorldTeach family.
+All these thoughts and more consumed me during that car ride away from the comforts of my WorldTeach family.

 The next day was the first day of teaching at Annuban Nakhon Phanom School, an overwhelmingly large school of 1,400 students in grades K-6.
 Right away, I was pushed onto a stage at an assembly before the entire school and forced to introduce myself.
-Luckily, the students loved the sight of a new, young foreign teacher and welcomed me with their huge smiles.
-I was told all I was expected to do was observe on my first day of class, but as soon as I walked into each classroom I was handed the microphone as the Thai teacher mysteriously disappeared.
-It was the first of many days at Annuban, and I quickly came to realize what my field director meant when she explained culture shock as “extreme highs and extreme lows.”
-During the first couple of months in Thailand, there were many days where the thoughts such as “What have I done?” often crossed my mind.
-Some days a year seemed like an eternity, and on other really great days, a year seemed like such a short time to spend as a part of this incredibly welcoming culture.
-I think it takes a while for any new place to feel like home, but I have never been to a place where the local people would do anything and everything to make you as comfortable and happy as possible as I have experienced in Thailand.
+Luckily, the students loved seeing a new, young foreign teacher and welcomed me with their huge smiles.
+I was told all I was expected to do was observe on my first day of class.
+Still, as soon as I walked into each classroom, I was handed the microphone, and the Thai teacher mysteriously disappeared.
+It was the first of many days at Annuban, and I quickly realized what my field director meant when she explained culture shock as “extreme highs and extreme lows.”
+During the first couple of months in Thailand, there were many days when thoughts such as “What have I done?” often crossed my mind.
+Some days, a year seemed like an eternity, and on other really great days, a year seemed like such a short time to spend as a part of this incredibly welcoming culture.
+It takes a while for any new place to feel like home.
+Still, I have never been to a place where the local people would do anything and everything to make you as comfortable and happy as possible as I have experienced in Thailand.

-Nakhon Phanom is located on the Mekong River in the Northeast area of Thailand known as Isaan.
+Nakhon Phanom is located on the Mekong River in northeast Thailand, also known as Isaan.
 I live in the capital of this province, also known as Nakhon Phanom.
 It’s a sleepy, quaint little town that I quickly grew to love.
-Now, when I think of Nakhom Phanom, I picture random karaoke parties and aerobics classes beside the river.
-I think of the night market with the friendliest and most delicious food stalls you can find on this side of the world.
-It’s a town that you can get anywhere you need to go on foot, but also a town where you will have a hard time walking anywhere without dozens of people offering you a ride on their motorbikes or in their cars.
-The town boasts excellent restaurants and also roads that seemingly have no traffic laws.
+When I think of Nakhon Phanom, I picture random karaoke parties and aerobics classes beside the river.
+I think of the night market with the friendliest and most delicious food stalls on this side of the world.
+It’s a town where you can get anywhere you need to go on foot but also where you will have difficulty walking anywhere without dozens of people offering you a ride on their motorbikes or in their cars.
+The town boasts excellent restaurants and roads but seemingly has no traffic laws.
 Nakhon Phanom is, quite simply, the friendliest place that I have ever been.

 Being placed with a host family is one of the best things that has happened to me in Nakhon Phanom.
-From helping me learn Thai, to hosting karaoke parties for my friends, to being taken on family vacations, I never expected to become a part of something so wonderful when I moved to Thailand.
-There is nothing that can replace the sense of belonging to something, and my host family reinforces that feeling on a daily basis.
-Khun Ya, my Thai grandmother, and I have breakfast together every morning and some of my fondest memories include the time we spend over eggs and rice and our routine of standing arm in arm each morning as the Thai national anthem plays.
-I would recommend anyone traveling overseas to consider staying with a host family at some point, if not the entire time.
-It gave me the opportunity to experience Thailand in a way that I’m sure few people ever have a chance to by allowing for total immersion.
+From helping me learn Thai to hosting karaoke parties for my friends to being taken on family vacations, I never expected to become a part of something so wonderful when I moved to Thailand.
+Nothing can replace the sense of belonging to something, and my host family reinforces that feeling daily.
+Khun Ya, my Thai grandmother, and I have breakfast together every morning.
+Some of my fondest memories include our time over eggs and rice and our routine of standing arm in the arm-each morning as the Thai national anthem plays.
+I recommend that anyone traveling overseas consider staying with a host family at some point, if not the entire time.
+It allowed me to experience Thailand in a way that I’m sure few people ever have a chance to, allowing for total immersion.

-Host family mother in Thailand In front of giant golden Buddha in Thailand
+Author standing in front of a giant golden Buddha in Thailand with host parents.

 Despite its large size, I quickly warmed up to the students and staff of Annuban Nakhon Phanom School.
-My experiences in teaching include a degree in Elementary Education and a year as a third grade teacher in Jackson, Mississippi.
-I loved teaching, but I had grown tired of the endless paperwork and the high stress level that had become a part of my life.
-I could write a book on the differences between American and Thai schools, but I think that it can be summed up well by saying that Thai schools are much, much more relaxed than American schools.
+My teaching experience includes a degree in elementary education and a year as a third-grade teacher in Jackson, Mississippi.
+I loved teaching, but I had grown tired of the endless paperwork and the high-stress level that had become a part of my life.
+I could write a book on the differences between American and Thai schools.
+However, Thai schools are fundamentally much more relaxed than American schools.

 “You’re tired today?
 No problem… You no teach!”